Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/USER.md

 -   `salloc` does not work in the container.

-    Workaround: USe `salloc` outside the container, then go into the container with `ccpe-run`.
+    Workaround: Use `salloc` outside the container, then go into the container with `ccpe-run`.